Track and roll back database changes

 On the Track & Rollback page, click the Create Track & Rollback button in the upper right corner of the page.

-On the Create Track & Rollback page, configure according to the table below.
+On the Create Track & Rollback page, configure the task.

-Parameter Description Name Enter the name of the Track & Rollback task.
-For easy retrieval and management, please use a meaningful name.
+Parameter Description Name Enter a meaningful task name so that you can find and manage the task later.
 Up to 64 characters are supported.
 Datasource Select the data source for Track & Rollback.

 In the Pre-check node, wait for the task status to change to Pending.
-In the Pre-check node, you can also perform the following operations:
+In the Pre-check node, you can also perform these actions:

 - Click the